Sloyd: Today

 Currently, sloyd is still part of the compulsory school curriculum in Finland, Sweden, Denmark, and Norway.
-In Sweden, students take part in both wood and metal, and textile sloyd (but only given one grade that covers both areas), in Denmark all three materials are compulsory as individual subjects, and in Norway, they are united into one subject called forming.
+In Sweden, students take part in wood, metal and textile sloyd, and are given one grade that covers their proficiency in the subject as a whole, in Denmark all three materials are compulsory as individual subjects, and in Norway, they are united into one subject called forming.
 In Iceland, sloyd pedagogy is the basis for the Icelandic Design and Craft school curriculum.

 While sloyd disappeared from the American educational landscape in the early 1900s, articles have been published by Doug Stowe in Woodwork Magazine, August 2004 and again in August 2005, and by Joe Barry in the Journal of the American Period Furniture Makers, September 2004, Volume IV.

 Roy Underhill gives a 30-minute presentation from The Book of Sloyd on The Woodwright's Shop on PBS.

 In 2019, a non-profit organization called Sloyd Experience was established in Boulder County, Colorado.
-The mission is "to strengthen children's character through woodworking, where our sole aim is to foster self-reliance, nurture concentration, coach perseverance, encourage neatness, and instill an appreciation for labor – all of which will prepare them for their future."
-Sloyd Experience is reviving sloyd education and philosophy in the United States and working to provide this authentic, hands on education in communities across the country in an equitable and accessible way.
+According to the organization's website, its mission is "to strengthen children's character through woodworking, where our sole aim is to foster self-reliance, nurture concentration, coach perseverance, encourage neatness, and instill an appreciation for labor – all of which will prepare them for their future."
+Sloyd Experience advertises itself as reviving sloyd education and philosophy in the United States and working to provide this authentic, hands on education in communities across the country in an equitable and accessible way.